 Summer Prematriculation Program (SPP)

-The University of Illinois College of Medicine Urban Health Program’s (COM-UHP) Summer Pre-matriculation Program (SPP) is a six-week (May-July) academic preparatory program for selected individuals (SPP Scholars) to further strengthen their medical science knowledge and encourages the development of professional and peer support networks.
-SPP Scholars are conditionally admitted to the University of Illinois College of Medicine (UI-COM) and are required to participate in SPP.
-SPP is only offered at the Chicago campus site for Chicago-Peoria-Rockford bound students.
+The University of Illinois College of Medicine Urban Health Program’s (COM-UHP) Summer Pre-matriculation Program (SPP) is a virtual six-week (May-July) enrichment and academic preparatory program for selected individuals (SPP Scholars) to further strengthen their medical science knowledge and encourages the development of professional and peer support networks.

 SPP Scholars enter the College of Medicine with improved self-confidence and knowledge which is essential to be master scholars and leaders in medical school and beyond.